 Prepare your documents in advance.
 Most landlords ask for a valid passport or ID, proof of enrolment or a work contract, and references.
 Some require a Spanish bank account or a guarantor.
 Having these ready before you find a listing speeds the process up considerably.

 Check what the rent includes.
 Some rentals in Valencia cover utilities such as water, electricity, and internet; others don't.
 Always confirm before signing.
-Bills can add meaningfully to your monthly costs if they're not included in the price.
+Bills can significantly increase your monthly costs if they're not included in the price.

 Budget for upfront costs.
 Most landlords require a deposit of 1 to 2 months on top of your first month's rent.
 Factor this into your arrival budget so you're not caught short.